 Breath – Qigong combines these movements with long, slow, deep and even diaphragmatic breaths.
 The breathing concept is called “beating and drumming the Qi”.
 The combination of the specific physical movements and the controlled breathing pattern serve as crutches to connect the mind the present moment, training mental focus.

 Mind – All movements and exercises have a specific visualization or mental intention that adds another layer of focus to the practice.
 This turns the entire workout into a moving meditation.
-The movements may be soft and gentle, but the healing effects of Qigong practice can actually be quite powerful.
+The movements may be soft and gentle, but the healing effects of Qigong practise can actually be quite powerful.
 Here are but just a few of the many positive effects of Qigong training.

 Related post: Epigenetics And How Health is a Product of Behaviour